 6.2.6.3.1 UP Function Behaviour

-The UP function initiates the PFCP Association Setup procedure to request to setup a PFCP association towards a CP function.
+The UP function shall initiate the PFCP Association Setup procedure to request to setup a PFCP association towards a CP function.
 The UP function is configured with a set of CP functions to which it shall establish a PFCP association.

-The UP function:

-- shall retrieve an IP address of the CP function, e.g. based on local configuration in the UP function;

-- shall send the PFCP Association Setup Request including:
+The UP functionshall retrieve an IP address of the CP function, e.g. based on local configuration in the UP function, and send a PFCP Association Setup Request to the CP function including:

 - the Node ID of the UP function;

-- information of all supported optional features in the UP function;
+- the list of all optional features the UP function supports;

 - optionally one or more UE IP address Pool Information IE which contains a list of UE IP Address Pool Identities per a given Network Instance, S-NSSAI and IP version;